HDPE Melting Point | HDPE Repeat Unit, and More

 Why is HDPE being used more in Hospitals?

 HDPE is becoming very popular these days for healthcare and medical applications.
 Its salient features include high impact resistance, low moisture absorption, corrosion resistance, chemical resistance, and easy processing.
-Hospitals rely on HDPE to create cost-effective and dependable medical devices that don’t splinter, rot, and retain bacteria.
+Hospitals rely on HDPE to create cost-effective, dependable medical devices that don’t splinter, rot, or retain bacteria.

 Can I recycle HDPE and LDPE together?